 Sault Ste.
 Marie to Thunder Bay Road Trip

 This road trip travels the rugged shores of Lake Superior.
 There are many great places to see with hiking trails, waterfalls and beaches to discover along the way.
 We’ve picked the best spots to stop on your road trip.
 The distance noted in parentheses is the driving distance from the previous stop.
+We recommend a minimum of 4 days to travel between Sault Ste Marie and Thunder Bay and a day for each end point.

 - Sault Ste.
 Marie